postmanlabs/labs-docs/src/pages/docs/collaborating-in-postman/adding-private-network.md

 * Add any API to the team's Private API Network
 * Create and edit folders

+> You must have either [the Super Admin role or the API Network Manager role](docs/administration/managing-your-team/managing-your-team/#managing-roles) to assign this role to a user.
 * Assign this role to other team members

-> You must have either the Super Admin role or the API Network Manager role to assign this role to a user.

 To assign the API Network Manager role: